MBoemo/DNAscent/docs/source/workflows.rst

    python dnascent2bedgraph.py -d output.detect -f output.forkSense -o newBedgraphDirectory

 This will create a new directory called ``newBedgraphDirectory``.
-By passing both a ``forkSense`` and ``detect`` file to dnascent2bedgraph.py, the utility will convert them both into bedgraphs and organise them so that for each read, we can see the single-nt BrdU and EdU detection output from ``DNAscent detect`` right next to the left- and rightward-moving fork probabilities from ``DNAscent forkSense``.
+By passing both a ``forkSense`` and ``detect`` file to dnascent2bedgraph.py, the utility will convert them both into bedgraphs and organise them so that for each read, we can see the bp-resolution BrdU detection output from ``DNAscent detect`` right next to the left- and rightward-moving fork probabilities from ``DNAscent forkSense``.
 These bedgraphs can then be loaded into IGV or the UCSC Genome Browser.

 Perhaps, however, we are only interested in viewing reads with origin calls on them.
 In this case, we can use the bed file generated above (origins_DNAscent_forkSense.bed) to specify that we only want bedgraphs of reads with origin calls on them.